blosavio/trlisp/README.md

         <li>
           <strong>One operator plus six application rules</strong>
           <p>
             Tree calculus&apos; minimalism hints that it could be implemented in &nbsp;constrained environments.
-Almost certainly a 6502 microprocessor, probably on a &nbsp;punch card machine, but maybe even a marble machine by someone really clever.
+Almost certainly a 6502&nbsp;microprocessor, probably on a &nbsp;punch card machine, but maybe even a marble machine by someone really clever.
           </p>
           <p>